bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # scripting additions folder : folder

-Returns the scripting additions folder of the system domain
+Returns the scripting additions folder of the system domain.

 # scsibus : scsibus